laurentj/slimerjs/docs/api/webpage.rst

         // Do other things here...
     };

-In SlimerJS, you can receive additionnal arguments (that you don't have in PhantomJS):
+In SlimerJS, you can receive additional arguments (that you don't have in PhantomJS):

 - the URL of the content that is loaded
 - a boolean indicating if it is a frame (true) or the main content (false)